nemanjam/nemanjam.github.io/src/content/post/2025/04-29-rathole-traefik-home-server/_resources/index-devto.md

 ## Conclusion

 Most consumer-grade internet connections are behind a CGNAT.
-This setup allows you to bypass CGNAT and host an unlimited number of websites from your home almost for free.
+This setup allows you to bypass CGNAT and host an unlimited number of websites on your home server almost for free.
 You can use it for web servers in virtual machines, LXC containers, SBC computers, etc. - anywhere you can run Docker.

 It is simple, cheap, and you can set it up in 30 minutes.
 Like anything, it also has some downsides, one of them is the overhead latency caused by an additional network hop between the VPS and your home network, but it's a reasonable tradeoff.